Rice production in Myanmar: International cooperation

 The Myanmar Agricultural Development Bank (MADB) provided seasonal loans to farmers that approximate to US $1.12 billion in 2018.
 This loan is provided to a maximum of 10 acres of harvest able land with an 8% interest rate.
 However, not only does Myanmar aid its farmers, but other countries offer substantial loans in order to upkeep the agricultural industry.
 An example would be the four-year loan program offered by the Japan International Cooperation Agency (JICA).
-This organisation offers Two Step loans for a period of four years with the cooperation of both Japanese and Myanmar governments.
+JICA offers Two Step loans for a period of four years with the cooperation of both Japanese and Myanmar governments.

 The International Rice Research Institute in Los Baños, Philippines has not only offered financial help but has made scientific advancements through research on rice yields, releasing early-maturing, high-yielding verities of rice whilst encouraging modern farming techniques.
 This has increased yield size and rate of growth, equipping farmers with the required knowledge to get the best yield.

 Other international organisations such as the United Nations Development Program (UNDP), the World Bank and the Asian Development Bank provide assistance to the country's development plans.
 In particular, the UNDP provides socio-economic reports and collects data in conjunction with the government, to develop new policies and provide aid.
 For example, in 2015 the UNDP and the IRRI joined forces to provide flood affected rice farmers in the Rakhine State with seeds.

 At the end of 2013, members of the president's cabinet, including the Minister for Agriculture and Irrigation, engaged in dialogue with IRRI in relation to developing a stronger partnership in rice research.
 The following year, the government targeted the education of farmers by holding learning alliance meetings, which led to knowledge new harvesting technologies and a reduction of losses.
 In 2015, the government and IRRI joined forces to develop and implement the Myanmar Rice Sector Development Strategy (MRSDS), in the hopes of regaining its previous role in the global rice market.
 Finally, in 2016 these partnerships eventually resulted in the 12-step economic policy released by the government of Myanmar, one of the main goals being to "support the formation of crops, livestock and fisheries producer groups..."